mysmeeri/FOTS/README.md

-how to run API locally:
+How to run and test API locally:

-powershell terminal:
+## In powershell terminal:

 # creates the environment
 python -m venv .venv